 Many documents are required for the transfer of registration from another state to Maharashtra.
 Mainly these documents focus on getting NOC from previous owners and previous state the vehicle was registered to.

 The transfer of the RC of the vehicle is essential if you plan to buy or sell a vehicle in Maharashtra.
-The RC must be legally transferred to the new owner's name.
+The RC must be legally transferred to the new owner's name within 2 weeks if the sale happened in the same RTO area in Maharashtra and 30 days if in another RTO.
 There are 3 types of RC transfers that are done by the RTO in Maharashtra:

-The documents required for transfer of RC depends on these 3 types of transfers and are as follows:
+The documents required for transfer of RC depend on these 3 types of transfers and are as follows:

 If a registration certificate is reported as stolen, lost, or destroyed, a duplicate registration certificate can be issued.
 Following is the procedure to apply for duplicate registration certificate in Maharashtra: